How can physiotherapy treat Parkinson’s Disease?

 For assessments, treatments, and group exercise classes, every individual is different.
 You and your physiotherapist will decide together what is right for you.

-That said, it is generally recommended for people living with Parkinson’s to have a one-on-one treatment with a physiotherapist at least once every six months.
+That said, it is generally recommended for people living with Parkinson’s to have a one-on-one treatment with a physiotherapist at least every six months.
 This allows you to track your progress and adjust your exercise program accordingly.
 It also allows your physiotherapist to provide an ongoing update to your physician, neurologist, or other members of your health care team on how you are progressing, to inform their treatment as well.

 For group exercise classes, this depends on your regular exercise program.
 In general, people living with Parkinson’s require high intensity exercise for 30 to 60 minutes a day, five days a week, in order to see improvements from exercise.
-Group exercise classes, such as the Rock Steady Boxing classes our physiotherapists lead at U-Turn Parkinson’s, are an excellent way for you to achieve the intensity required.
+Group exercise classes, such as the Rock Steady Boxing classes lead by U-Turn Parkinson’s, are an excellent way for you to achieve the intensity required.
 Plus, they’re fun!

 What is included in an initial assessment with a physiotherapist?